-These principles aren’t fads or short term tricks to temporarily get you a hit of subscribers but are well established, well researched techniques that are based on human psychology.
+These principles aren’t fads or short term tricks to temporarily get you a hit of subscribers.
+They are well established, well researched techniques that are based on human psychology.
 These principles worked well 10 years ago and we’re confident will work well 10 years from now.

-The 7 principles are based on work by Robert B. Cialdini, Professor of Psychology at Arizona State University and are covered in detail in his best-selling book, Influence: Science and Practice, which was first published in 2000.
+The seven principles of persuasion are based on work by Robert B. Cialdini, Professor of Psychology at Arizona State University.
+And they’re covered in detail in his best-selling book, Influence: Science and Practice, which was first published in 2000.

 Part 2: Examples Of High Performing Opt-in Forms

-Principle 1 (reciprocity).
-The opt-in box is offering the user something for free (free weekly tips “how to leverage online marketing” etc) in return for a favour (users first name and email address).
+Principle 1 (reciprocity) – The opt-in box is offering the user something for free (free weekly tips on “how to leverage online marketing” etc) in return for a favour (visitor’s first name and email address).

-Principle 3 (social proof).
-The bottom of the opt-in box has the logos of highly respected, long standing publications such as Forbes and Time Magazine.
-This is used to instil a great feeling of trust in the visitor’s mind and so reduce any uncertainty/perceived risk of signing up.
+Principle 3 (social proof) – The bottom of the opt-in box has the logos of highly respected, long standing publications including Forbes and Time Magazine.
+This is used to instil a great feeling of trust in the visitor’s mind.
+Which reduces any uncertainty or perceived risk of signing up.

-Principle 5 (liking).
-The man on the right of the opt-in box is someone the visitor likely aspires to look like and thus finds pleasing/attractive.
+Principle 5 (liking) – The man pictured on the right of the opt-in box is someone the visitor likely aspires to look like and thus finds pleasing/attractive.

-Principle 4 (authority).
-The man is also positioned as an authority figure as he is being perceived to have achieved what a large proportion of those visiting the blog want/aspire to.
+Principle 4 (authority) – The way the man is dressed positions him as an authority figure as he is perceived to have achieved what a large proportion of those visiting the blog want and aspire to.

-Principle 3 (social proof).
-The footer of the opt-in box has a positive quote from a notable figure in the marketing world who has interviewed thousands of entrepreneurs and marketers.
-This adds a lot of credibility and greatly minimises any feeling of uncertainty the visitor may have about signing up.
+Principle 3 (social proof) – The footer of the opt-in box has a positive quote from a notable figure in the marketing world, who has interviewed thousands of entrepreneurs and marketers.
+This adds credibility and greatly minimises any feeling of uncertainty the visitor may have about signing up.

-Principle 5 (liking).
-The large picture of Noah on the left of the opt in form goes a long way in increasing his likability especially as he’s smiling and has good dental hygiene and straight teeth.
-This may sound trivial, but both of these things have been proven to have a great positive persuasive effect in many settings/circumstances.
+Principle 5 (liking) – The large picture of Noah on the left of the opt in form goes a long way in increasing his likability, especially as he’s smiling and has good dental hygiene and straight teeth.
+This may sound trivial, but both of these things have been proven to have a great positive persuasive effect in many circumstances.

 We’re confident that if you incorporate at least one of Cialdini’s seven tried and tested, researched based principles into your opt-in forms you will likely see a big jump in subscribers.